under-score/little_prince/README.md

 * the assumed original image of the London townhouse showing less than 3 individuals
 * the assumed original headshot of Andrew Mountbatten-Windsor
-* athe assumed psd file
+* any assumed psd file
 * the physical print that went lost
 * the crs file of the photographic reproduction by Michael Thomas
 * all scans on CD ROM produced March 17, 2011 during the FBI 302 interview: [Giuffre001235-001246](https://www.justice.gov/multimedia/Court%20Records/Giuffre%20v.%20Maxwell%2C%20No.%20115-cv-07433%20%28S.D.N.Y.%202015%29/071-01.pdf) - not in the Epstein Files 22/12/25